-Note: Normally when you set the UPN in Office 365, it automatically sets the SMTP address to the same as the UPN.
+Note: Normally when you set the UPN in Microsoft 365, it automatically sets the SMTP address to the same as the UPN.
 The only way you can change the SMTP address to be different than the UPN is with PowerShell.

 Get-Mailbox ipace | fl UserPrincipalName,PrimarySmtpAddress UserPrincipalName : ipace@BitTitanLab.info PrimarySmtpAddress : ipace@BitTitanLab.info

 Set-Mailbox -identity ipace -EmailAddress SMTP:ipace@BitTitanLab.com,ipace@BitTitanLab.info